DORSA-co/human_detection_yolo/README.md

 pytorch : it can't be installed with pip and the normal wheel of python pip since the cpu is arm-based and not intel

-i installed the wheel from: https://github.com/ljk53/pytorch-rpi Pytorch version must be higher than v1.7 for yolov5
+I installed the wheel from: https://github.com/ljk53/pytorch-rpi Pytorch version must be higher than v1.7 for yolov5

+this was also tested on yolov4-tiny cpp, which had way worst speed